labeeba/EDA-pandas-reference/pandas_cheatsheet.md

-summarized mainly from this kaggle kernel: https://www.kaggle.com/kashnitsky/topic-1-exploratory-data-analysis-with-pandas
+[1]summarized mainly from this kaggle kernel: https://www.kaggle.com/kashnitsky/topic-1-exploratory-data-analysis-with-pandas [2] more examples about group by and agg: https://www.shanelynn.ie/summarising-aggregation-and-grouping-data-in-python-pandas/

 main data structures - Series (1D) and Dataframe (2D)